nikosbosse/betting_platform/README.md

 - people can make a prediction and propose odds even without a second person to bet with
 - others can then challenge the prediction and they make a bet

+### 3 Maybe think about involving up-front payments or concepts where people can gain money

 Proposed App Structure